 Education

 Finally, none of these programs targeting single-use plastic will be successful without education.
-Some laws require education to help raise public awareness of the need to reduce use of plastic.
+Some laws

 Several organizations have developed and compiled helpful educational resources, including the following: